Findings from DV’s 2021 Global Insights Report - DoubleVerify

 Global Insights Report 2021: Driving Media Quality & Performance Worldwide

 Since 2015, DV’s Global Insights Report (GIR) has provided advertisers with in-depth market-by-market analysis from North America, LATAM, EMEA and APAC to help inform digital advertising strategies.
-This webinar will review findings from DV’s 2021 GIR and feature marketers from major brands and agencies discussing how they’re able to leverage insights and metrics from the report to inform their digital advertising campaigns.
+This webinar will review findings from DV’s 2021 GIR and feature speakers from GroupM and IAB Europe to discuss how they’re able to leverage insights and metrics from the report to inform their digital advertising campaigns.

 The webinar will uncover the state of brand suitability, fraud, viewability and performance from more than a trillion impressions in 80 markets across more than 2,100 brands.
 We’ll also highlight significant global trends and regional findings on key metrics and engage our panel in a robust discussion on significant learnings advertisers can act upon to drive media quality and performance.